theupdateframework/taps/candidate-tuf-versions.md

 TUF versions that the repository supports.
 Any update should be reflected across all of these versions.
-For clarity, version numbers used for consistent snapshots should be consistent across all supported spec versions or a client might have difficulty finding the current metadata files.
+For clarity, version numbers used for consistent snapshots should be consistent across all supported specification versions so that a client can find the current metadata files.
 This means that there may be a file at 1.0.0/3.root.json as well as 2.0.0/3.root.json.
-Root files with the same consistent snapshot number must also use the same keys so that a client can find the next root file in whichever spec version they support.
+Root metadata files with the same consistent snapshot number must also use the same keys so that a client can find the next root metadata file in whichever specification version they support.

-For existing TUF clients to continue operation after this TAP is implemented, repositories may store metadata from before TUF 2.0.0 in the top level repository (with no directory named 1.0.0).
+For existing TUF clients to continue operation after this TAP is implemented, repositories may store metadata from before TUF 2.0.0 in the top-level repository (with no directory named 1.0.0).
 This allows existing clients to continue downloading metadata from the repository.
 So a TUF repository that upgrades from version 1.12.0 to version 2.0.0 may look like: